danielbachhuber/wp-dev-docs/security/escaping-output.md

 Every time a post title, post meta value, or some other data from the database is rendered to the user, we need to make sure it’s properly *escaped*.
 Escaping helps us prevent issues like malformed HTML or the dreaded cross-site scripting attack.

+For ease of code review, it's best to escape as late as possible.
+WordPress' escaping functions have low overhead, so there's no performance penalty to using them as many times as you need to.

 ### Escaping: Securing Output

 WordPress thankfully has a few helper functions we can use for most of what we'll commonly need to do: